restinbark/Insurance-risk-analytics/OneDrive/Desktop/internship project/10X/Insurance-risk-analytics-Week3/README.md

-# 🚗 Insurance Risk Analysis – 10 Academy Week 3
+# 🚗 Insurance Risk Analysis

 This repository contains code and analysis for the **End-to-End Insurance Risk Analytics & Predictive Modeling** challenge by 10 Academy.